 Heart Disease and the Left Ventricular Assist Device (LVAD)

-The left ventricular assist device, LVAD or VAD, is a kind of mechanical heart.
+The left ventricular assist device, LVAD or VAD, is a kind of mechanical heart pump.
 It's placed inside a person's chest, where it helps the heart pump oxygen-rich blood throughout the body.

 Unlike an artificial heart, the LVAD doesn't replace the heart.
 It just helps it do its job.
-This can mean the difference between life and death for a person whose heart needs a rest after open-heart surgery, whose heart is too weak to effectively pump on its own. or who is waiting for a heart transplant.
+This can mean the difference between life and death for a person whose heart needs a rest after open-heart surgery or is too weak to effectively pump on its own or who is waiting for a heart transplant.

 A permanent LVAD is currently being used in some terminally ill patients whose condition makes them ineligible for heart transplantation.
 This is also called destination therapy.